-There was a subset of dives that we did not have a drone video label for, but had reason to believe that they were foraging because of field observations.
+There was a subset of dives that we did not have a drone video label for, but we had reason to believe that they were foraging due to field observations.
 When an animal did a longer duration dive, the drone often lost sight of where the whale would surface and did not capture the full post-dive surface interval of that dive.
 We assumed that these specific dives were foraging because video indicated that they were longer in duration, often had fluking present, and the CATS tag data confirmed deeper depths compared to synchronized dives.
 Within the HHMM, any dive that was deeper than 30 meters and also within 2 minutes of a “foraging” dive (as observed on the drone video) was also labelled as “deep” and “foraging”.
 This assumed that 2 deep dives close together in time were both foraging if one of them was labelled by drone video as foraging.

-In addition to using drone videos to label behavioural states, we also informed the HHMM with dive characteristics (max depth, dive duration, and post-dive surface intervals) from the CATS tags.
-We summarized each individual dive’s characteristics as three gamma-distributed observations.
-Each observation’s distribution was a function of the underlying behavioural state, and each observation was assumed to be independent after conditioning on the behavioural state using inputs of maximum dive depth (m), dive duration (s), and post-dive surface interval (s).

-We incorporated behavioural state labels and dive bout behaviour labels into the HHMM in a similar manner to Li et al. (2021).
-Behavioural state labels were determined using the maximum dive depth and post-dive surface interval duration according to the following criteria:
+Dive type labels were determined using the maximum dive depth and post-dive surface interval duration according to the following criteria:

-Dives with post-dive surface intervals ≥ 10 seconds were labeled as “logging” behavioural states.
-This threshold was used because all video-identified logging dives had post-dive intervals of ≥ 10 seconds, and no dive with a post-dive surface interval of < 10 seconds was video-labelled as “logging”.
+Dives with post-dive surface intervals ≥ 10 seconds were labeled as “logging” dives.
+This threshold was used because all video-identified logging dives had post-dive intervals of ≥ 10 seconds, and all other video-labelled dives had post-dive surface intervals < 10 seconds.

 Dives < 7.5 meters were labelled as “shallow”.
 This threshold was determined via visual inspection of a histogram of maximum depths.
 If a dive was > 7.5 m and < 10 m, the HHMM model assigned the depth category without explicitly being defined as either shallow or medium.